 Sloan also now challenges that the original Key Lime Pie recipe was first created by Curry’s personal cook, ‘Aunt Sally,’ as is still widely thought by many.

 Incidentally, it has also been researched and ‘Aunt Sally’ has no recorded last name attached.

 The article by Molly O’Neill is a worthwhile read, especially when Sloan shows up to their interview with two ‘Key Lime Pies,’ one, with bacon, the other, with habanero peppers, making his comparison point that “history and authenticity are not the same thing,” sort of defending the diversity of Key Lime Pie lovers in Florida, perhaps everywhere, including their recipe variations and adaptations according to family, location, life’s circumstances, and including those even unexpected.
 “Around here everyone has a story.
 They tell it in Key Lime Pie.”
 Sloan said.

-And so, finally released from seeking precise perfections of the classic, authentic, pie, today’s life story begun with snatching two green netted bags of the rarely available, treasured green, yellowish balls yielding plentiful, aromatic strongly tart juice, combined into thickly whipped egg yolks and sweetened condensed milk, creates its own creamy, deliciously tart story, Key Lime Pie Cups.
+And so, finally released from seeking precise perfections of the classic, authentic Key Lime Pie, today’s life story began snatching two green netted bags of the rarely available, treasured green, yellowish balls yielding plentiful aromatic strongly tart juice combined into thickly whipped egg yolks and sweetened condensed milk together creating a creamy, deliciously tart story, Key Lime Pie Cups.